hazelnuttty/spam-pairing/README.md

 This tool is provided for **ethical and legal use only**.
 The developers are **not responsible** for any misuse or violations of WhatsApp's Terms of Service.
 Use at your own risk.

 ---
+## 🚀 Version And Update
+Version : 2.0.0
+Description : Currently Lucifer is the latest version.
+We have updated and improved several features, including auto reconnect if disconnected and many more.

+---

 ## 📥 Installation (Termux)